-Registration includes all four courses in the series.
+Registration includes all four courses in the series (12 AIA LU HSW).
 Individual course registration is not available.
+Participants must attend all courses in order to receive continuing education credit or a certificate of completion.
 All registration questions can be directed to Andrea Aguilera.

 In recognition that this fee may present a hardship to some firms who are nevertheless committed to investing in the work, limited reduced rate options are available on a first come, first serve basis (priority given to AIA members).
 Please submit the Scholarship / Reduced Rate Request Form via email by Monday, May 9, 5:00pm PT.

 While we are striving to prevent or minimize the labor that BIPOC firm leaders are often asked to carry out in equity-related conversations, we recognize that our world’s power dynamics may unintentionally arise in this space.
 With that in mind, we encourage BIPOC and other marginalized participants to submit a Scholarship/Reduced Rate Request Form with their participation.